Hastings Tramways

 Motormen and conductors

-Although this photograph would appear to suggest that motormen initially wore informal attire, it more than likely depicts the first trial trip — before opening — on the 15th July 1905.
+A photograph showing the first official tramcar trials on the 15th July 1905.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 A motorman, a conductor and two other tramway staff (possibly inspectors) pose for the cameraman with Tramcar No 28 at Silverhill (the driver is at the wrong end of the car) — photo undated, but probably mid-to-late Edwardian.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.